mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/limitations/index.md

 #include /services/include/limitations-zones.tmpl

 ## Service Limits
-- Multiple DSE Instances on a host is not supported in production.
+- Multiple {{ model.shortTechName }} instances on a host is not supported in production.
-- Stopping or restarting a DSE node from OpsCenter is not supported.
-Use `dcos pod restart` to restart DSE nodes from the DC/OS CLI.
+- Stopping or restarting a {{ model.shortTechName }} node from OpsCenter is not supported.
+Use `dcos pod restart` to restart {{ model.shortTechName }} nodes from the DC/OS CLI.
-- A single OpsCenter cannot manage multiple DSE clusters, but can manage multiple DCs in the same cluster.
+- A single OpsCenter cannot manage multiple {{ model.shortTechName }} clusters, but can manage multiple DCs in the same cluster.
-- A DSE node will restart if its associated DSE Agent process crashes.
+- A {{ model.shortTechName }} node will restart if its associated {{ model.shortTechName }} Agent process crashes.
 - Point-in-time restore functionality through the OpsCenter UI is not supported.

 ## Automatic failed node recovery